image

 Introduction

-- Plan and execute projects efficiently
+• Plan and implement projects

 Technical project management skills